-A new category of guideway distinct from fixed guideway, defined by MAP-21.
-High Intensity Motorbus (or Bus; HIB) comprises lanes that are exclusive to transit vehicles at some, but not all, times, and lanes that are restricted to transit vehicles, HOV, and HO/T. HIB lanes do not have their own funding tier under UAFP, but do receive State of Good Repair funding once they reach seven years of age.
+A new category of guideway distinct from fixed guideway, defined by the Moving Ahead for Progress in the 21st Century Act (MAP-21).
+High Intensity Motorbus (or Bus; HIB) comprises lanes that are exclusive to transit vehicles at some, but not all, times, and lanes that are restricted to transit vehicles, High Occupancy Vehicles (HOVs), and High Occupancy/Toll (HO/T) lanes.
+HIB lanes do not have their own funding tier under the Urbanized Area Formula Program (UAFP), but do receive State of Good Repair funding once they reach seven years of age.